lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * `You are a patient and helpful customer service agent.
 Help the user troubleshoot.`

-On the other hand, the Mistral 7B model does not distinguish between user and system prompts in the template.
+For example, the Mistral 7B model does not distinguish between user and system prompts in the template.
 So you can replace `{prompt}` with the concatenation of the system prompt and the user prompt.
 ```
 [INST] {prompt} [/INST]
 ```